 #!/bin/bash #### # extractUserAddons.sh <baseurl> <userid> <passwd> # BASEURL=$1 USERID=$2 PASSWD=$3 # # use curl to retrieve all the addons from the UPM on the JIRA # use jq to select only the addons which have properties .userInstalled and .usesLicensing # for each result, access the UPM again to retrieve the license information # and retrieve information using jq # curl -s --user $USERID:$PASSWD $BASEURL/rest/plugins/1.0/ | jq -r '.plugins | map(select(.userInstalled)) | map(select(.usesLicensing)) | . | (.key) ' | while read -r line ; do curl -s --user $USERID:$PASSWD $BASEURL/rest/plugins/1.0/$line-key/license | jq -r '"\(.pluginKey):\(.contactEmail):\(.supportEntitlementNumber):\(.evaluation):\(.maintenanceExpiryDateString)"' done

 1. Create the script or download it here.

 2. Execute the script.
 Note that you need to use an account with administration access

 sh extractUserLicense.sh https://jira.acme.com francis mysecret

-Check out exalate http://www.exalate.com – Exalate is an advanced issue synchronisation solution which supports cross organisation issue tracking.
+Check out exalate http://www.exalate.com – Exalate is an advanced issue synchronization solution which supports cross-organization issue tracking.